Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: Conditions for DPP in Exponential-Quadratic Likelihoods

 \subsection{Numerical Results}

 Numerical results based on repeated simulations under various multivariate Gaussian models corresponding to {the heterogeneous variance case with and without correlation structures (the latter corresponds to Example~\ref{proposition:2dimconstrast_heter_uncor_cov})} are collected in Figure~\ref{fig:gauss_dpp}.
 The parameter of interest is $\eta = \theta_1 - \theta_2$, the difference of the two Gaussian marginal means.
-In columns 1 and 3, $\boldsymbol{\theta}= (-1, 1)^{\top}$ and in columns 2 and 4, $\boldsymbol{\theta}= (0, 0)^{\top}$.
+In columns 1 and 3, the prior mean for $\boldsymbol{\theta}$ is $(-1, 1)^{\top}$ and in columns 2 and 4, the prior mean for $\boldsymbol{\theta}$ is $(0, 0)^{\top}$.
 In columns 1 and 2, $\Lambda = \left( \right), \Sigma_{\pi} = \left( \right)$; and in columns 3 and 4, $\Lambda = \left( \right), \Sigma_{\pi} = \left( \right)$.
+The data generating models are given by Gaussian with mean $(0,0)^\top$ and variance-covariance $\Lambda$.
 Monte Carlo estimates of the probabilities of DPP under each model are given.
-We can see that the DPP gradually vanishes as we increase the sample size, although at a slower rate for some models than others.
-For the examples shown here, model with uncorrelated parameter components (in both the likelihood and the prior) seem less prone to DPP than models with highly correlated dimensions.
+We can see that the DPP {is gradually mitigated} as we increase the sample size, although at a slower rate for some models than others.
+For the examples shown here, models with uncorrelated parameter components (in both the likelihood and the prior) seem less prone to DPP than models with highly correlated dimensions.
 However, DPP is not eliminated in these cases, and the extent of reduction is a function of the parameter values used for the simulations shown here.
-In Proposition~\ref{proposition:2dimconstrast_heter_uncor_cov}, heterogeneous variances with independent dimensions is shown to be related to the DPP.
+In Example~\ref{proposition:2dimconstrast_heter_uncor_cov}, heterogeneous variances with independent dimensions is shown to be related to the DPP.
 This example shows that heterogeneous variances plus correlation among parameters make the situation even worse.
-Models with priors not geometrically aligned with the likelihood, e.g. with heterogeneous marginal variances and/or correlation structure, are more likely to suffer from DPP than otherwise.
+Models with priors not geometrically aligned with the likelihood, e.g. with misaligned prior mean values and MLEs, heterogeneous marginal variances and/or correlation structure, are more likely to suffer from DPP than otherwise.